 << In 2012, WCAF, working with the Unitarian Universalist Congregation, hosted a talk by noted Sociology Professor Phil Zuckerman, who discussed his new Book, “Faith No More: Why People Reject Religion.”
 Dr. Zuckerman appeared in Grand Junction to speak about the recent increase of secularity in America, some of the reasons for this increase, and explain why individuals are leaving religion in greater numbers than ever before.
 The talk was FREE and open to the public the talk drew an audience of 73 people!

 >In 2013, WCAF donated $1,000 to the Mesa County Public Library for their reconstruction project.
 The Central library re-opened in June, 2013 in a beautiful brand-new building at 5th St. and Grand Ave.

-A big win for separation of church and state: In November, 2015 WCAF worked with the Freedom From Religion Foundation to help a group of anonymous nursing students at Colorado Mesa University to end once and for all the religious practice of a mandatory hand-out of Gideon Bibles to nursing grads at their pinning ceremony.
+November, 2015 – WCAF scores a big win for separation of church and state!
+In November, 2015 WCAF worked with the Freedom From Religion Foundation to help a group of anonymous nursing students at Colorado Mesa University end once and for all the religious practice of a mandatory hand-out of Gideon Bibles to nursing grads in front of the audience at their pinning ceremony.
 CMU President Tim Foster announced he was going to end the practice for good on November 18, 2015.

 December, 2015 – We put up our “Axial tilt is the reason for the season” billboard, which generated widespread coverage in media outlets like the Patheos “Friendly Atheist” blog, the Colorado Independent to our local NBC affiliate, KKCO 11 News.